bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_spectral_factorization.md

     x[n] = -\sum_{p=1}^{p}a_p x[n-p] + \sum_{q=0}^{Q}b_q i[n-q].
 \end{split}
 \end{equation}
 Since the input is given by a white-noise sequence, the input autocorrelation is of the form $r_i[l] = \sigma_i^2 \delta[l]$.
-Since the transfer function is rational, also the power spectrum of the output random signal is rational, and can be calculated as
+Given that the transfer function is rational, also the power spectrum of the output random signal is rational, and can be calculated as
 \begin{equation}\label{eq:psdlti}
     P_{x}(e^{j\omega}) = \sigma_i \frac{|B(e^{j\omega})|^2}{|A(e^{j\omega})|^2} = \sigma_i |H(e^{j\omega})|^2,
 \end{equation}